dbos-inc/dbos-docs/docs/python/programming-guide.md

 14:54:13 [    INFO] (dbos:main.py:28) >>> STEP 2: Greeting to Mike recorded in the database!
 ```

+Now, this app has a problem: if it is interrupted after signing the guestbook, but before recording the greeting in the database, then **the greeting, though sent, will never be recorded**.
+This is bad in many real-world situtations, for example if a program fails to record making or receiving a payment.
+To fix this problem, we'll use DBOS durable execution.

 ## 3. Durable Execution with Workflows

 Next, we want to **durably execute** our application: guarantee that it inserts exactly one database record per guestbook signature, even if interrupted or restarted.